Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 # Sequence Detector Verification

 ![Screenshot from 2022-07-30 11-44-34](https://user-images.githubusercontent.com/41594627/182002996-7ace628d-8bdd-4560-8181-6833fb666db4.png)
+**Fig.1 A screenshot showing my Gitpod id**

 ## Verification Strategy
 For this test, the device under test (DUT) is a sequence detector which was implemented as a finite State Machine (FSM).
 The technique employed in this test was Equivalence Check.
-Equivalence check involves checking the property of the DUT against the property of the "golden model".
+Equivalence check involves checking a property of the DUT against an equivalent property of the "golden model".
 The property of the golden model is usually abstracted as a boolean (or logic) or mathematical function.
 According to theory, two FSMs (especially Moore Machines) represented as black boxes are equivalent if:
 - for every finite input sequence, they produce identical output sequence
 - in addition, for Mealy Machine, they must transition to equivalent states for the same finite input sequence.